Hamas says man gunned down in Malaysia was important member

-GAZA CITY, Gaza Strip (AP) — The Hamas militant group says a man who was gunned down in Malaysia was one of its members who had made “important contributions” in science.
+GAZA CITY, Gaza Strip (AP) — Gaza’s ruling Hamas militant group said Saturday that a man who was gunned down in Malaysia was an important member of the organization, raising suspicions that Israel was behind the brazen killing.

-In a statement, Hamas said Saturday that Palestinian engineer Fadi al-Batsh was a “loyal” member and a “scientist of Palestine’s youth scholars.”
-It gave no further details on his scientific accomplishments but said he had participated in international forums in the field of energy.
+Hamas said Palestinian engineer Fadi al-Batsh was a “loyal” member and a “scientist of Palestine’s youth scholars.”
+It gave no further details on his scientific accomplishments but said he had made “important contributions” and participated in international forums in the field of energy.

 Hamas stopped short of blaming Israel, saying only that he had been “assassinated by the hand of treachery.”
-But relatives of al-Batsh believe Israel targeted him.
+But relatives of al-Batsh said they believe Israel targeted him.

-Malaysian police say Batsh was gunned down by two assailants on a motorbike as he was heading to a mosque for dawn prayers.
-Besides his Hamas affiliation, he was also a relative of a senior official in the Islamic Jihad militant group.
+Malaysian police say the 36-year-old al-Batsh was gunned down early Saturday by two assailants who shot at least eight bullets from a motorbike as he was heading to a mosque for dawn prayers in Kuala Lampur.
+It said closed-circuit television showed him targeted by assassins who had waited for him for almost 20 minutes.

 Most Read Nation & World Stories